stevsmit/vampy-api/docs/index.md

 | [**Tutorials**](tutorials/tutorials-overview.md)| Guided, task-based learning | Step‑by‑step flows like adding vampires, filtering by powers, and managing media. |
 | [**Reference**](reference/operations.md) | Looking up fields, endpoints, and behaviors | Resource schemas, endpoints, query parameters, filtering, sorting, and examples. |

-## The Vampy data model at a glance

-The Vampy API exposes three primary, interconnected resources.
-Together they form a small graph you can query in many ways:

-- **`/vampires`** – Core vampire profiles, including name, traits, and identifiers used to join to other resources.
-- **`/media`** – Film, TV, books, and other appearances, each linked to a specific vampire via `vampireId`.
-- **`/specialPowers`** – Unique or notable abilities, also linked to vampires via `vampireId`.

-By combining these resources, you can answer questions like:

-- “Which powers does this vampire have?”
-- “In which movies has this vampire appeared?”
-- “Which vampires share a specific ability?”

 ## Get started in a few minutes

 1. **Spin up the API** by following the [Getting started guide](quickstart/getting-started.md).
 2. **Make your first request** using your favorite HTTP client (for example, `GET /vampires`).
 3. **Explore deeper**:
+   - Work through the [tutorials](tutorials/tutorials-overview.md) to add, filter, and update vampires.
    - Browse the [Vampy API reference](reference/vampy-api.md) for endpoints and query options.
-   - Work through the [tutorials](tutorials/tutorials-overview.md) to add, filter, and update vampires.

 ## Ready to sink your teeth in?